Pull to refresh

 Overview

 Nearly five million households in England and Wales live in leasehold flats where rooftop solar has never been a realistic option.
-On March 15, 2026, the UK government announced that portable, plug-in solar panels will be sold in supermarkets for the first time, letting renters and flat-dwellers generate their own electricity by connecting a panel on a balcony or in a garden directly to a standard wall socket.
+On March 15, 2026, the UK government announced plug-in solar panels will be sold in supermarkets, letting renters and flat-dwellers generate electricity on a balcony or in a garden by connecting to a wall socket.

 Key Indicators